Attack on Titan: Spin-offs

-The first three spin-off manga were also licensed by Kodansha USA, who published the first volume of each between March and June 2014.
-The publisher announced at New York Comic Con in October 2015 that it had licensed Spoof on Titan, and in March 2016 it announced the licensing of Lost Girls.
+The first three spin-off manga were also licensed by Kodansha USA, which published the first volume of each between March and June 2014.
+The publisher announced at New York Comic Con in October 2015 that it had licensed Spoof on Titan, and in March 2016, it announced the licensing of Lost Girls.

 Novels

 A light novel series titled Attack on Titan: Before the Fall (進撃の巨人 Before the Fall), written by Ryō Suzukaze and illustrated by Thores Shibamoto, began on April 1, 2011.
 Its story is set before the events of the manga and it was published by Kodansha in three volumes.
-While the first tells the story of Angel, the blacksmith who develops the first prototypes of the Vertical Maneuvering Equipment, and the following two follow a young man who was found as a baby in the stomach of a Titan.
+The first tells the story of Angel, the blacksmith who develops the first prototypes of the Vertical Maneuvering Equipment, and the following two follow a young man who was found as a baby in the stomach of a Titan.
 A second light novel series called Attack on Titan: Harsh Mistress of the City (進撃の巨人 隔絶都市の女王, Shingeki no Kyojin Kakuzetsu Toshi no Joō), written by Ryō Kawakami and illustrated by Range Murata, was published between August 1, 2014, and May 1, 2015.
-Vertical released the novels in North America in 2014, and 2015.
+Vertical released the novels in North America in 2014 and 2015.
 A novel titled Attack on Titan: Lost Girls (進撃の巨人 Lost Girls), written by Hiroshi Seko, was published on December 9, 2014.
 It comprises three short stories featuring Mikasa and Annie Leonhart, titled "Lost in the cruel world", "Wall Sina, Goodbye", and "Lost Girls".
 It was also released in English by Vertical, in 2016.
-Garrison Girl: An Attack on Titan Novel, a novel created by American writer Rachel Aaron was published by Quirk Books on August 7, 2018.
-It is centered on Rosalie Dumarque, who defies her family to join military garrison.
+Garrison Girl: An Attack on Titan Novel, a novel written by American author Rachel Aaron, was published by Quirk Books on August 7, 2018.
+It is centered on Rosalie Dumarque, who defies her family to join the military garrison.